 Canon G1 X Mark III versus Canon 6D Mark II

-The Canon PowerShot G1 X Mark III and the Canon EOS 6D Mark II are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and June 2017.
+The Canon PowerShot G1 X Mark III and the Canon EOS 6D Mark II are two enthusiast cameras that were officially introduced, respectively, in October 2017 and June 2017.
 The G1X Mark III is a fixed lens compact, while the 6D Mark II is a DSLR.
 The cameras are based on an APS-C (G1X Mark III) and a full frame sensor.
 The G1X Mark III has a resolution of 24 megapixel, whereas the 6D Mark II provides 26 MP.

-An illustration of the physical size and weight of the Canon G1 X Mark III and the Canon 6D Mark II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark III – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon G1 X Mark III and the Canon 6D Mark II are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark III – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is considerably larger (78 percent) than the Canon G1 X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.